-Students who have not met the formal admission requirements but whose accomplishments have convinced the University Graduate Admissions Committee and their major departments that they have potential for success as advanced degree candidates will be considered for conditional admission.
+Students who have not met all institutional and programspecific admission requirements may be considered for conditional admission if their overall admission profile has convinced the University Graduate Admissions Committee and their major departments that they have potential for success as advanced degree candidate.
 For conditional admission, graduate admission committees will make a holistic judgment on the applicant's potential for success in the graduate program and for contributing to the mission of the program.
 For specific conditions, please contact your academic advisor of your program of interest.